in2code-de/typo3-tiptap/README.md

-# TYPO3 Tip Tap Prototype
+# TYPO3 TipTap Editor Integration

+This extension provides a TipTap rich text editor integration for the TYPO3 CMS system.

 ## Setup
-* TODO: add setup guide
+* TODO: Add setup guide

 ## Quick Start Guide
-- TODO: add Composer require etc.
+- TODO: Add Composer require instructions
-- Copy example YAML file
+- Copy the example YAML configuration file

-### How to configure the RTE
+## Configuring the RTE

-Like the CKEditor, TipTap is configured by using YAML files.
-The configuration files are located in your site package under `Configuration/RTE/Full.yaml`.
+Like CKEditor, TipTap is configured using YAML files.
+Place your configuration file in your site package at `Configuration/RTE/Full.yaml`.

-#### How to configure the toolbar
+### Toolbar Configuration

-In TipTap everything is basically a plugin.
-Some plugins have their own configuration options, that are also validated in the frontend.
+TipTap uses a plugin-based architecture where everything is essentially a plugin.
+Some plugins include their own configuration options that are validated in the frontend.

-This is a full plugin configuration example.
-You can remove plugins by simply removing the corresponding entry.
+Here's a complete plugin configuration example.
+You can remove any plugin by deleting its corresponding entry:

 ```yaml
 editor: